You call me and I don’t pick up. Do you wonder why I am avoiding your calls?

 Is it that I don’t love you?
 Or, am I a thoughtless, ungrateful, heartless child? ( I seriously doubt it- I’m the “good” daughter after all) Or, is there something else going on?

 Here is my truth as I see it.
 I am sorry I am hurting your feelings but I think you are insensitive to mine.
 Here is what I would tell you if I had the nerve and I had faith you would really listen.

-- 1 -You expect a report It is as if you are the FBI and have authority to ask anything you want.
+- 1 -You expect a report It is as if you are the FBI and have the authority to ask anything you want.
 There is no topic you won’t breach.
 You act as if my time and privacy are yours for the taking.
-If you have questions, you expect me to provide you the answers, no matter how personal.
+If you have questions, you expect me to provide you with the answers, no matter how personal.

 How this makes me feel?
 Invaded and intruded upon.
 When you expect me to report to you it feels as if I am offering up my life for your inspection.
 That my life is yours to fret over, manage, and fix.